bbauska/meta-react-basics/README.md

 </details>

-As you iterate through history array inside the function you passed to map, the squares argument goes through each element of history, and the move argument goes through each array index: 0, 1, 2, ....
-(In most cases, you'd need the actual array elements, but to render a list of moves you will only need indexes.)
+<p>As you iterate through history array inside the function you passed to
+map, the squares argument goes through each element of history, and the move argument goes through each array index: 0, 1, 2, ....
+(In most cases, you'd need the actual array elements, but to render a list of moves you will only need indexes).</p>

-For each move in the tic-tac-toe game's history, you create a list item
+<p>For each move in the tic-tac-toe game's history, you create a list item
-<li> which contains a button <button>.
-The button has an onClick
-handler which calls a function called jumpTo (that you haven't implemented yet).
+&lt;li&gt; which contains a button &lt;button&gt;.
+The button has an onClick handler which calls a function called jumpTo (that you haven't implemented yet).</p>

-For now, you should see a list of the moves that occurred in the game and an error in the developer tools console.
-Let's discuss what the "key" error means.
+<p>For now, you should see a list of the moves that occurred in the game
+and an error in the developer tools console.
+Let's discuss what the "key" error means.</p>

 <h4>Picking a key</h4>

-When you render a list, React stores some information about each rendered list item.
+<p>When you render a list, React stores some information about each
+rendered list item.
 When you update a list, React needs to determine what has changed.
-You could have added, removed, re-arranged, or updated the list's items.
+You could have added, removed, re-arranged, or updated the list's items.</p>

 Imagine transitioning from